artwang31/COVID-19-Organization-Engagement-Pulse-Survey/README.md

 # COVID-19-Organization-Engagement-Pulse-Survey

-** Personal and/or unique identifiers have been removed from all data **
+** PERSONAL AND/OR UNIQUE IDENTIFIERS HAVE BEEN REMOVED FROM ALL SAMPLE DATA **

 Goal and Purpose: